Cyclist killed in collision with lorry

 A male cyclist has been killed following a collision with a lorry in Kinross.

-The incident took place on an unclassified road near the B9097, heading towards Nivingstone Hill at 10:00.
+The incident took place on an unclassified road near the B9097, heading towards Nivingston Hill at 10:00.

 Police Scotland said the man's next of kin have been informed of his death.